4-2-2

 Like other steam locomotive types with single pairs of driving wheels, they were also known as singles.

 History

-The 4-2-2 configuration offered designers eight wheels to spread the weight of a larger locomotive, but prior to the bogies (invented in 1830s) becoming popular, created a long rigid wheelbase with limited adhesion.
+The 4-2-2 configuration offered designers eight wheels to spread the weight of a larger locomotive, but prior to the bogies (invented in the 1830s) becoming popular, created a long rigid wheelbase with limited adhesion.
 As a result, the type was relatively rare until the 1870s.
 The first steam locomotive made by Borsig of Berlin in 1841, the Borsig No 1, was a 4-2-2, but the company quickly reverted to the more common 2-2-2 configuration.

 UK developments

 The London and North Western Railway No. 3020 Cornwall was built as 4-2-2 at Crewe Works in 1847, but was extensively rebuilt, and converted to a 2-2-2 in 1858.